You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 There are two ways to create questions and categories: Manually through BluePrint or through the import functionality.

 • If you are familiar with data importing and have a large amount of question content, you may want to use the data import feature.
+To learn more about importing in questions and categories, click here.

 To Create Questions and Categories in BluePrint: